The pros and cons of gating your content

 We’ve all seen content go viral on social media.
 Whether it’s professional content on LinkedIn or other types of content on Facebook or Instagram, sharing can have a tremendous impact on your brand.
 While your gated content is likely (and should be) amazing, it is less likely to go viral if someone needs to enter personal information in order to access it.

 Does gated content makes sense for my business?

 A theme throughout this piece merits additional mention: Focusing on quality first is the key to successful gated content.
 If your content is valuable enough, your prospects will happily share their information in order to access that content.
 However, today’s most successful marketers avoid focusing solely on gated content for their lead generation.
 Instead, they craft robust strategies that are centered around pillar content, topic clusters, and other high-quality un-gated content.

 While you are likely crafting regular blog posts that offer value to your prospects at every stage of your marketing funnel, pillar content is different from a standard blog post.
 Rather than short (typically up to 2,000 words) content focusing on a highly specific subject, pillar content takes a ‘deep dive’ approach to a broad topic.
-We dive more into pillar content and topic clusters here.
-You can also see more specific examples of pillar content here, here and here.

 Your traditional blog posts will explore specific subtopics of your pillar content.
 This approach is extremely SEO-friendly, offering value to and building trust with your prospects.
 When you take this approach to your content marketing, focusing first and foremost on value at every step of the buyer’s journey, your prospects will intuit that your gated content is really good.
 After all, if your un-gated content offers that much value to the reader, they can only imagine how much value your gated content will provide!